 I recently graduated with a bachelor's degree in business informatics at the University of applied Sciences Bremerhaven and now I'm working as a quality manager in the section of software development at CONTACT Software GmbH.
 During my study, I have been working at the Alfred Wegener Institute Helmholtz centre for polar and marine research at the department Dynamics of Paleoclimate as a research assistant for more than two years.
 Until now Iam supporting the lab as guest.

 I have started a position as software engineer in the software development department at CONTACT Software.
-As part of the QA-Team, I support the software development teams and processes of our company by providing tools and methods for CI/CD, DevOps, managing Kubernetes cluster and much more.
+As part of the quality assurance team, I support the software development teams and processes of our company by providing tools and methods for CI/CD, DevOps, managing Kubernetes cluster and much more.

 During my work at the Alfred-Wegener-Institute I analyze data from different climate models like the AWI-ESM and from the CMIP6 series.